 Our healing will not come solely through external acts of good will and the promotion of equal justice — even though we must continue to courageously speak out, march, canvass and vote our values.
 Our civic engagement is critical but incomplete if we do not wrestle with the inner change necessary to deprogram our unwitting collusion with racism.

 The burden of this journey is on white people to unite across the spectrum to end racism by observing the (sometimes subtle, sometimes overt) racism that gains refuge inside each of us.
 Whiteness is a thing.
 And we must unlearn it.

 That inner-pointing finger can be a calling in, rather than a calling out.
 We can do this work with courageous hearts full of love, kindness, and compassion rather than blame, shame, and guilt.
 We must be gentle on each other and on ourselves.
 This is hard work.

 Building stamina for difficult conversations about racism is the calling of these times and Soul Force Politics uses radical love as a teaching tool to facilitate this growth.

-If we start from the premise that all white people are racist — not from a desire to be, but because our culture grooms us to be without our awareness or consent — then we spend less time justifying our intentions and more time listening and learning about the impact of our actions; we give up concerns of being accused or attacked and give space for reflection and apology; we abandon the shame and umbrage and soften to better understand, engage, believe, and change.
+If we start from the premise that people are racist — not from a desire to be, but because our culture grooms us to be without our awareness or consent — then we spend less time justifying our intentions and more time listening and learning about the impact of our actions; we give up concerns of being accused or attacked and give space for reflection and apology; we abandon the shame and umbrage and soften to better understand, engage, believe, and change.